Probing factorization violation with vector angularities: Pythia and Underlying Event

 \section{Pythia and Underlying Event}

-In this section we study the effect of multi-parton interactions (MPI) in the \Pythia Monte Carlo event generator to assess the sensitivity of vector angularities $\vec \tau_a$ to factorization violation.
+In this section we study the effect of MPI in the \Pythia Monte Carlo event generator to assess the sensitivity of vector angularities $\vec \tau_a$ to factorization violation.
 In particular, we are interested in studying the dependence on $a$, knowing that for $a=0$ factorization violation effects should be absent.

 We simulate proton-proton collisions in \Pythia with a center-of-mass energy of 13 TeV.
 One parton from each colliding proton engages in a hard scattering process to produce a $Z$ boson/photon (the Drell-Yan process).
 For definiteness, we set the subsequent decay of this boson to an electron-positron pair.
 There can be additional interactions between the remaining partons in the protons.
 These MPI lead to additional radiation, i.e.~on top of that emitted in the production of a $Z$ boson/photon.
 We will furthermore always include initial-state radiation, and explore the effect of hadronization by turning it on/off.
+For the PDFs we use MSTW2008 at next-to-leading order (NLO)~\cite{Martin:2009bu} with $\alpha_s(M_Z) = 0.12$, which we also employ in our analytic calculations in \sec{calculation}.

 For each simulated event, the vector angularity $\vec \tau_a$ in \eq{vector_angularities} is calculated by summing over the contribution from each final-state particle, except for the decay products of the boson.
 Due to the fact that other processes besides the boson decay can also create electrons or positrons, we need to select the proper final-state particles to calculate the vector angularities.
 Events are selected based on the requirement that exactly one electron and one positron have a transverse momentum of $k_{\perp} \geq 2.5$ GeV, which we assume to be from the boson decay and are not included in the calculation of $\vec \tau_a$.
 Only 2 percent of the events are discarded due to this cut.